-This longitudinal study will permit a better understanding of the impact that different life events have on teachers’ careers (such as getting married, moving to a new location, or starting a family).
-It will also provide some insight on how school and/or district characteristics and policies affect teacher satisfaction, and how teachers respond to transitions in their lives and careers (such as moving to a different school, changing the grade levels or subject taught, becoming a mentor, transitioning into a K-12 administration position, or exiting the teaching field).
+This longitudinal study permits a better understanding of the impact that different life events have on teachers’ careers (such as getting married, moving to a new location, or starting a family).
+It also provides some insight on how school and/or district characteristics and policies affect teacher satisfaction, and how teachers respond to transitions in their lives and careers (such as moving to a different school, changing the grade levels or subject taught, becoming a mentor, transitioning into a K-12 administration position, or exiting the teaching field).
 This survey will contribute to policymakers’ understanding of teachers and of teachers’ careers as they enter, leave, or re-enter the teaching workforce and make important career and life decisions.

 The BTLS data can be used to answer numerous questions, including:

 Restricted-use data for waves 1-5 of BTLS were released in March 2015.
 Wave 5 was the final wave for the 2007–08 cohort of BTLS.